Depending on how much you earn, you could get financial help with the cost of insurance. There are three ways to get financial help through Washington

 If you qualify for cost-sharing reductions and you have a change of income during the year, your discount may change or even make you ineligible for cost-sharing reductions, depending on your new income level.

-Individuals with lower incomes may qualify for free coverage, called Washington Apple Health (Medicaid).
-If you’re eligible for Washington Apple Health, you’ll be given the option to choose a managed care plan that’s available in your area.
-Customers can sign up for Washington Apple Health year-round.
+Individuals with lower incomes may qualify for free or low-cost coverage, called Washington Apple Health (Medicaid).
+If you’re eligible for Apple Health, you’ll be given the option to choose a managed care plan that’s available in your area.
+Customers can sign up for Apple Health year-round.